gauborg/Traffic_Sign_Classifier-gauborg/README.md

 I implemented a function called *normalize_images* which takes as input a dataset image and normalizes the pixels from (0, 255) to (-1, 1).
 This is done to ensure that the image has
 I implemented a function called *normalize_images* which takes as input a dataset image and normalizes the pixels from (0, 255) to (-1, 1).
 This is done to ensure that the data has zero mean and equal variance.

 I run this function on our training, validation and testing datasets.
-The newly created datasets *X_train_norm*, *X_valid_norm* store our normalized images.
+The newly created datasets (*X_train_norm, X_valid_norm*) store our normalized images.
 We will use the newly created datasets on our CNN.

 ### Model Architecture